williamouyang/okta.github.io/_source/_docs/how-to/set-up-auth-server.md

 2. Choose **Add Authorization Server** and supply the requested information.

     * Name
     * Resource URI.
-Each endpoint must have its own authorization server.
+URI for the OAuth resource that consumes the Access Tokens.
+This value is used as the default [audience](https://tools.ietf.org/html/rfc7519#section-4.1.3) for Access Tokens.
     * Description

 When complete, your authorization server **Settings** tab displays the information that you provided and allows you to edit it.